AAA Editor Notes

 The Inspiration Gallery: Yesterday and Today demonstrates how agricultural innovation, energy development, manufacturing and technological advancement shape the history of the state and its people.

 The center also has educational programs, a theater and a gallery for touring exhibits.
-Scheduled to open sometime in 2016 is The Treehouse exhibit, in which children can climb into a tree house lookout, explore a kid-size grocery store and bank, and ride a pretend horse or train.
+In the Treehouse exhibit, children can climb into a tree house lookout and explore a kid-size grocery store, bank, fire station, locomotive and flight simulator.

 Time: Allow 2 hours minimum.